MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 These tabletop exercises are designed to help organizations walk through different risk scenarios with the goal of evaluating the organization’s state of preparation.
 They are each designed to be completed together with your team of stakeholders “in as little as 15 minutes.”

 These exercises guide participants through the process of a simulated incident and require departments and teams to respond.
-This helps you evaluate your preparedness in a cross-discipline manner.
+The exercises help you evaluate your preparedness in a cross-discipline manner.

 These exercises are representative and inclusive of different business units, not just IT or security.
 Consider working through and modifying the exercises, if needed, to ensure they're relevant for your organization and include representation from different parts of your organization, including marketing, executive leadership, and customer-facing roles that could be impacted by the scenario.